DHCSSza/escalator-sadilar/content/champions/dh-oer/index.md

 #### Background and rationale

-This programme is based on the OER Research Fellowship for university lecturers in North America as organised by the Open Education Group (https://openedgroup.org/fellowship).
+This programme is based on the OER Research Fellowship for university lecturers in North America as organised by the [Open Education Group](https://openedgroup.org/fellowship){:target="_blank"}.
 Currently, no such fellowship exists in Africa.
 Their research focus is on “the impact of open educational resources on the cost of education, student success outcomes, patterns of usage of OER, and Perceptions of OER” (OEG, 2019).
 However, in the South African context, it is suggested that themes be determined from participants through colloquiums.
 This programme will be based on the highly successful NWU OER Fellowship that commenced at the NWU in 2020.

 The rationale for this programme is to stimulate not only the use, adaptation and/or creation of OERs in South Africa, but also to create a network of scholars working in this area; give acknowledgement of the work already being done as well as initiate and support research in terms of OERs.